fresho-dev/router/docs/middleware.md

 };
 ```

-Add middleware to a router as the third argument:
+Add middleware to a router after the routes:

 ```typescript
 import { router, route } from 'typed-routes';